 Michael Reed is director of the Bay Beach Wildlife Sanctuary in Green Bay, a world-class nature center that draws about 800,000 people a year.
 He represents the Wisconsin Audubon Council, having served on the board and been involved with conservation issues through NEW Audubon since 1987.
 Mike took the helm at Bay Beach in May 2011, succeeding retiring director Ty Baumann, who left after 40 years.
 Reed had been the sanctuary's curator, supervising care for over 4,000 animals admitted annually for rehabilitation, and has worked at Bay Beach for 25 years.
 He previously worked at the Field Museum of Natural History in Chicago and has done field work throughout the U.S. and in Belize.

-Carl Schwartz chairs Bird City's steering committee after spending five years as its first director.
-He sits on the Board of Directors of the Western Great Lakes Bird and Bat Observatory and Wisconsin Society for Ornithology, editing WSO's monthly newsletter The Badger Birder.
-Along with heavy involvement in the Wisconsin Breeding Bird Atlas II, Carl is program coordinator for the Noel J. Cutright Bird Club, past president of the Friends of the Cedarburg Bog, and a member of the National Audubon Society, Nature Conservancy, International Crane Foundation, Gathering Waters, and Door County and Ozaukee Washington Land Trusts.
+Carl Schwartz was the founding director of Bird City Wisconsin and subsequently chaired its steering committee for three years.
+He sits on the Board of Directors for the Western Great Lakes Bird and Bat Observatory and the Wisconsin Society for Ornithology, editing WSO's monthly newsletter The Badger Birder.
+He serves on the steering committee for the Wisconsin Breeding Bird Atlas II and is program coordinator for the Noel J. Cutright Bird Club, past president of the Friends of the Cedarburg Bog, and a member of The Nature Conservancy, International Crane Foundation, Gathering Waters, and the Door County and Ozaukee Washington Land Trusts.
 Carl retired in 2009 as senior editor for national and international news at the Milwaukee Journal Sentinel, where he had worked since graduating from the University of Illinois in 1971.